-Seriptural, Cogical, Plain & Forcible.
+Seriptural, Cogical, Plain & Foreible.

-This Important Work Shows Clearly the Relation that should Exist be-tween Church and State at the Present Time, as Proven by the Bible and History of the Past Twenty-five Centuries.
+This Important Work Shows Clearly the Relation that should Exist hetween Church and State at the Present Time, as Proven by the Bible and History of the Past Twenty-five Centuries.

 Chap.
-I outlines vividly the relation that existed between "Christianity and the Roman Empire.
+I outlines vividly the relation that existed between "Christianity and the Roman Empire."

 Chap.
-II distinguishes between "what is due to God and what to the Blair Sunday Bill, now pending in Congress.
+II distinguishes between "what is due to God and what to Cæsar.

-Cæsar.
-Chap III shows for what purpose the "Powers That Be" are ordained.
+Cursar," Chap III shows for what purpose the "Powers That Be" are ordained.
 Chap IV ably discusses "The Religious Attack upon the United States Constitution, and Those Who Are Making It."
 Chap.
-V unmasks "Religious Legislation," calling special attention to

-Chap, VI is devoted to "The Sunday Law Movement in the Fourth Century, and Its Parallel in the Nineteenth"
+V unmasks "Religious Legislation," calling special at ation to the Blair Sunday Bill, now pending in Congress.
+Chap.
+VI is devoted to "The Sunday Law Movement in the Fourth Century, and Its Parallel in the Nincteenth."